prividentity/PrivateIdentity-Oldd/Predict-Enroll-library.md

+## Predict Enroll library ##

-## To run this you need a web server like apache2 or nginx ##
+### To run this you need a web server like apache2 or nginx ###

-Note: If you already have server you can skip below steps
+Note: If you already have web server you can skip below steps and simply move unzip code to /var/www/html

 1. Downlaod Zip file form URL `https://google.com`